abhiskk/fast-neural-style/README.md

 * `--cuda`: set it to 1 for running on GPU, 0 for CPU.

 Refer to ``neural_style/neural_style.py`` for other command line arguments.

-**DISCLAIMER**: This implementation is also a part of the [pytorch examples](https://github.com/pytorch/examples/tree/master/fast_neural_style) repository.
-Implementation in this repository uses pretrained Caffe2 VGG whereas the pytorch examples repository implementation uses pretrained Pytorch VGG.
-The two VGGs have different preprocessings which results in different `--content-weight` and `--style-weight` parameters.
-The styled output images also look slightly different.

 ## Models